 Comparing the Performances of Different Classifiers on Arabic Digits To that of Latin

 The goal of this paper is to compare between the performances of different classifiers on Arabic digits to their performances on Latin digits.
 This may give us insights into the natures of the two problems.
-In the previous section, the performances of 10 different classifiers on MADBase were reported.
-Now, the same 10 classifiers are used to classify the Latin digits of MNIST.
+In the previous section, the MADBase and MNIST .
 Results are summarized in table 4.
 We may compare between performances of different classifiers on Arabic and Latin digits by comparing tables 3 and 4.
 To better visualize accuracy comparison, see Fig. 3.

 TABLE 4 Performances of different classification techniques on MNIST